algenty/flowcharting-repository/STARTED.md

 ### Flowchart definition

-  Firts, Flowcharting uses uniq id of objets.
-We need know witch is candidate of mapping values/conditions.
+  First, Flowcharting uses unique id of objets.
+We need to know which object is candidate of mapping values/conditions.
-  In next release the matching with object accept values and attributes.
+  In next release, the matching with object will accept values and attributes.

-  The ids in draw.io are generated with a number or a string, you cannot rename or only in xml but its boring and dangerous.
+  The ids in draw.io are generated with a number or a string.
+You cannot rename, or only in xml but it's boring and dangerous.
-  In Inspect panel, its possible to rename it. if you want to keep this id, its possible to use "mapping helper" to find the good id.
+  In Inspect panel, it's possible to rename it.
+If you want to keep this id, it's possible to use "mapping helper" to find out the good id.

   ![Rename Id](images/inspect_rename_id_small.png)

-  1. Go to inspect Tab, and double click on id with the names in the table below. when cursor move over id name, object in panel is selected.
+  1. Go to inspect Tab, and double click on id and rename values with the names in the table as shown below.
+      When cursor moves over id name, the object in the panel is selected.

       | Old ID | New Id |
       |:--:|:--:|